NSLS-II/PyXRF/README.md

 ## Documentation

 ### h5 file for PyXRF
-Please download a standard h5 file from the following link https://drive.google.com/file/d/0B45Mm22EF9TNQzFkSW0xa01mbkE/view .
+Please download a standard h5 file from the link https://drive.google.com/file/d/0B45Mm22EF9TNQzFkSW0xa01mbkE/view .
 This standard h5 file mainly contains spectrum from 3 detectors, positions of x,y motors and scalers for normalization.
 Please create h5 file with similar structure in order to use PyXRF.

 For test purposes, a parameter file (https://drive.google.com/file/d/0B45Mm22EF9TNYW11OXozRXVic1E/view) is also provided for users to do fitting for this standard h5 file.
 However, you should never create parameter file manually.
-Parameter file can easily created during the step of automatic peak finding.
+Parameter file can be easily created during the step of automatic peak finding.

+### youtube tutorial
-The latest youtube tutorial is at https://www.youtube.com/watch?v=2nFLccehaHI
+The latest youtube tutorial of pyxrf version 0.0.4 is at https://www.youtube.com/watch?v=2nFLccehaHI

 You may also refer to http://nbviewer.ipython.org/gist/licode/06654b079fd617aaaeca